Hardy inequality and asymptotic eigenvalue distribution for discrete Laplacians: General properties

 \begin{proposition} Let $G=(\Vr, \Er, m, \theta)$ be a weighted graph.
 One has that $\Delta_{\Er, \theta}$ is bounded if and only if $d_G(Q)$ is bounded. \end{proposition} \proof First, \eqref{e:majo} gives one direction.
 On the other hand, $\langle \bone_{\{x\}}, \Delta_{\Er, \theta}\, \bone_{\{x\}}\rangle=d_G(x)$, for all $x\in \Vr$.

 Essential self-adjointness of the discrete Laplacian was proved in many situations by J\o rgensen (see \cite{Jor08} and references therein).
-In \cite{Jor08}, he says that every discrete Laplacian is essentially self-adjoint on simple graphs.
-The proof of \cite{Jor08} was incomplete (see \cite{JP}).
-It was fixed later in \cite{JP}.
-In the meantime, \cite{Woj} proves this fact.
-An alternative proof can be found in \cite{Web} where one uses the maximum principle.
+In \cite{Woj} Wojciechowski proves that every discrete Laplacian is essentially self-adjoint on simple graphs.
+This result was independently proved in \cite{Jor08} but the proof was incomplete (see \cite{JP}).
+An alternative proof of this result can be found in \cite{Web} where one uses the maximum principle.
 Similar ideas are found in \cite{KL}, where one generalizes this fact to some weighted graphs by studying Dirichlet forms.
 Then come the works of \cite{Tor, Ma} for weighted graphs which are metrically complete, see also \cite{CTT} for the non-metrically complete case.
 Some other criteria, based on commutators, are given in \cite{GS} (see also \cite{Gol}).
-Finally for the magnetic case, we mention the works \cite{CTT2, Mil, Mil2}.
+Finally for the magnetic case, we mention the works \cite{CTT2, Mil, Mil2, MiTr}.
 We point out that in the older work of \cite{Aom} ones gives some characterization of possible self-adjoint extensions of a weighted discrete Laplacian in the limit point/circle spirit in the case of trees.
 More recently, in \cite{GS}, the question of the deficiency indices is discussed.
 We point out that, in the latter, one can consider potentials that tend to $-\infty$.

 We now improve a self-adjointness criteria given in \cite{KL} and extend it in two directions: we allow magnetic operators and potentials that are unbounded from below.

 \begin{proposition} Let $G=(\Vr, \Er, m, \theta)$ be a weighted graph, $V:\Vr\to \R$ and $\gamma>0$.
 Take $\lambda\in \R$ so that